Murder of Aqsa Parvez: Background

 Parvez was a student of Applewood Heights Secondary School in Mississauga, Ontario, Canada.
 Her father, Muhammad Parvez, was a taxicab driver.
 She grew up in a Muslim family of Pakistani origin.
 A week before her death, she had moved in with the family of a neighbour, Lubna Tahir, to escape tension with her family.
 Parvez had academic difficulties at her school, but refused pleas to be moved to an Islamic school.
 After leaving home the first time, partly for disliking the hijab, her father sent her a letter promising to allow her more freedom.
 She later left home a second time.

 Murder

+Parvez was killed around 7:30 a.m.
+(EST) on December 10, 2007 in her family's home in Mississauga.
+There were 12 people in the house at the time of her murder.

-Around 8:00a.m.
-(EST) on December10, 2007, Peel Regional Police responded to a 911 call from a man who had said he had just killed his daughter.
+At around 8:00 a.m.
+(EST), Peel Regional Police responded to a 911 call from a man who had said he had just killed his daughter.
 When officers arrived at a single-family detached home, they found Parvez suffering from life-threatening injuries.
 She was immediately taken to Credit Valley Hospital and later transferred in critical condition to the Hospital for Sick Children where she died.
 It was learned in court in 2010 that it was her brother who had strangled her, causing her to die from neck compression.

 One student reported that her father was threatening her, causing her to fear for her life.
 Parvez's friends also said she wanted to run away from her family to escape the conflicts with them.